heidinoma/ITprojektienperusteet/Ryhmätyö.md

-# 1. (4 p.)
-Yksi Business/Project goal: Etsikää Wysockin kirjasta ohjetta, viittaus siihen vaaditaan.
-Muotoilkaa case-materiaalin avulla Project goal eli projektin tavoite oltava melko tarkalla tasolla.
-Eli liiketoimintaa tukeva projektin tavoite, "project goal" on se projektin lähtökohta.

-Mansikkatilan verkkokauppa- ja toiminnanohjausjärjestelmän kehittäminen vaiheittain.
-Ensimmäisessä vaiheessa itsepoiminta-aikojen sekä valmiiksi poimittujen mansikoiden määrän ja noutoajankohdan varaaminen.
-(Wysocki 2019, 178-180.)

-Ehdottaisin tähän:
+# 1. Business/Project goal

 Mansikkatilan verkkokauppa- ja toiminnanohjausjärjestelmän kehittäminen tarkoituksena helpottaa ja tehostaa mansikkatilan toiminnan ja työn hallintaa, varauksia ja myyntiä sekä parantaa asiakaskokemusta.

+Perustelu: Tavoite on määritelty lyhyesti yhdellä lauseella.
+Se sisältää projektin tarkoituksen ja tavoitellun lopputuloksen korkealla tasolla niin yksinkertaisesti muotoiltuna, että kenen tahansa on helppo ymmärtää se.
+(Wysocki 178-179.)

-Perustelu: Wysock s.178: Goal on yksi lause
+(Perustelu: Wysock s.178: Goal on yksi lause
 Wysock s.
 179
 A project has one goal.
 The goal gives purpose and direction to the project.
 At a very high level, it defines the final deliverable or outcome of the project in clear terms so that everyone understands what is to be accomplished.

-Just like the problem or opportunity statement, the goal statement is short and to the point.
+Just like the problem or opportunity statement, the goal statement is short and to the point.)

 # 2. (5 p.)
 Vaatimuksien kartoitus (RBS): Vähintään 5 kappaletta joista väh.
 1 ylimmällä tasolla. voitte tehdä sisennettynä listana jonka juurena on ym.
 "Project goal"tai puuna (2-3 tasoa riittää).
 Miellekartta-muoto on myös ok.
 Priorisoikaa vaatimukset. (halutessanne voitte käyttää UML usecase kaavioita keskustelun tukena)